Shopify/ruby-lsp/jekyll/add-ons.markdown

 - Avoid duplicate work where possible.
 If something can be computed once and memoized, like configurations, do it
 - Do not mutate LSP state directly.
 Add-ons sometimes have access to important state such as document objects, which should never be mutated directly, but instead through the mechanisms provided by the LSP specification - like text edits
-- Do not overnotify users.
+- Do not over-notify users.
 It's generally annoying and diverts attention from the current task
 - Show the right context at the right time.
 When adding visual features, think about **when** the information is relevant for users to avoid polluting the editor